Cal-CS-61A-Staff/seating/README.md

 # Exam Seating App

-This app assigns seats to students, taking some basic preferences into account, It allows students to log in with their Ok account and/or for emails to be sent, and creates seating charts that can be used by staff, or projected to be used by students.
+This app assigns seats to students, taking some basic preferences into account.
+It allows students to log in with their Ok account and/or for emails to be sent, and creates seating charts that can be used by staff, or projected to be used by students.
+This app uses Ok to manage access.
+Even if you aren't using Ok for assignments, you should create a course on Ok and enroll all of your staff, academic interns, and students with the appropriate roles.

 ## Using the app